gradle/gradle/design-docs/incremental-build.md

 - Performance gains will be measured from existing performance tests. ✔︎
 - Expect existing test coverage will cover behavior of input/output snapshotting and file collection operations. ✔︎

-## Story: Changes to reduce byte/char array allocations and array copying

-- Just do it

-## Story: Changes for adjusting collection sizes when final size is known

-- Just do it

 ## Story: Reduce the in-memory size of the task history cache by interning file paths

 ### Implementation